Skip to contentSkip to footer

 Outline Panel

-The "Outline" tab in the Info panel shows you the page structure in various ways: by headings, landmarks, links, images or focus order.
-These outlines are often used by assistive technologies to allow users to go through your page quickly.
+The "Outline" tab in the Info panel shows you the page structure in various ways: by headings, landmarks, links, images, focus order or accessibility tree.
+These outlines are used by assistive technologies to allow users to go through your page quickly.

 The top of the outline panel

-You can switch between different outlines using the dropdown in the top right, and check or uncheck "show issues" to show just the list, or suggest improvements as well.
+You can switch between different outlines using the dropdown in the top right, and check or uncheck "show issues" to show just the list or suggest improvements as well.
+The outlines are updated live on changes to the page, though you can forcibly refetch data with the reload icon in the top left.

 Hover over any of the elements to scroll them into view on all panes and show a tooltip with their element info.
 Clicking on the element will open it in the Polypane element panel.
 Read on for more information on each outline.